 Data Validation Reference (Dynamic Enums)

-This reference covers validation of data values against dynamic enums—ensuring that data values satisfy ontology-based constraints defined via reachable_from, matches, or concepts.
+This reference covers validation of data values against dynamic enums—ensuring that data values satisfy ontology-based constraints defined via reachable_from, explicit concepts, enum include / minus expressions, and inherited enums.

 Overview